A. L. Burt Company (New York, US)

 Burt published numerous reprint series including many gift and juvenile series from 1883 until the company was sold in 1937.
 A few, such as the Cornell Series, Burt’s Home Library and Burt’s Pocket Edition of Standard Classics included titles by standard authors, copyright-free and often seemingly printed with older plates (thus the type is often uneven and broken in places) purchased from other publishers.

-Of the two jackets I have seen on this series, I believe the white jacket is the earlier one.
+Of the two jackets I have seen from this era of the series, I believe the white jacket is the earlier one.
 It includes a rather elaborate logo for the series, but is otherwise commonly designed for the series.

 An advertisement for the series is included on the rear of the jacket.